zm2231/ChessNeuralNet/README.md

 To-Do

-- [x] Add/Make a program to generate the board
+- [x] Make a program to generate the board

-- [x] Add/Make a program to enforce the rules of chess
+- [x] Make a program to enforce the rules of chess

-- [] Add/Make a program to look ahead for better moves
+- [x] Make a program to look ahead for better moves

-- [] Make the "AI"
+- [x] Make the "AI"

-- [] Host on a server/website (possibly github pages)
+- [Work In Progress] Host on a server/website (Heroku )